w1nda/sonic-mgmt/docs/testbed/README.testbed.VsSetup.md

         # v0.3.10 Jinja2 is required, lower version may cause uncompatible issue
         sudo pip install j2cli==0.3.10
         ```
+**Note**: *If command j2 doesn't work after installation, make sure j2 under any path of $PATH, you can get the location of j2 by command: `pip show j2cli`.*

 3. Run the host setup script to install required packages and initialize the management bridge network